Programs at the NAU Community Music and Dance Academy

 Music & Movement is a class that helps your youngster ages 3-5 learn (or continue) to love music!
 In Music & Movement, we learn about music from around the world by seeing and playing many different instruments.
 We experiment with drums, jingle bells, rhythm sticks, maracas, and other instruments.
 Hearing musical stories and dancing with scarves and balloons makes actually learning about music and music vocabulary fun!

-Music & Movement classes meet at 4:35-5:05 pm on Thursdays in room 137 of the Performing & Fine Arts Building.
+Music & Movement classes meet on Thursdays.
 While the classes are offered a la carte, they are considered part of the Suzuki Strings curriculum so please refer to the Suzuki Strings schedule for complete details including starting date – classes will meet on weeks when “Group Classes” listed.